nomeata/pybotbrain/README.md

  * Write target-audience compatibe documentation

-   Some first steps are in `docs`
+   Some first steps are in `docs/`

- * Make this safer to run.
+ * Make this safer to run

    In particular, find the minimal necessary AWS policy for the Lambda function, and sandbox the Python execution.

- * Prettier UI.
+ * Prettier UI

    In particular, make the editor window take the full available vertical space.
 Maybe switching from Bulma to a more modern, flexbox-based CSS